 Air Conditioner Controllers have evolved to become more advance in tandem with the advancement made in the field of microcomputer.
 These days, most window air conditioner and room air conditioner in your homes or offices have electronic controllers in them that make the units more user friendly, intelligent and feature-rich.

-See some of the typical air conditioner controllers functions or some slight variation depending on the manufacturers of your unit.
+Here are some of the typical air conditioner controllers functions.
+There may be some slight variation depending on the manufacturers of your unit.

 Control Of ON/OFF Compressor